 5. They're Simply Perfect for Second Marriages

 Been-there-done-that couples who are getting married for the second or third time choose destination weddings because they're simple and private.
-If either person or both have done the Hollywood-scale production before and want something quieter or less expensive this time around, it's the right way to go.
+If either person or both have done the large-scale wedding before and want something quieter or less expensive this time around, it's a great way to go.
 Hint: If you have kids, get married at a family-friendly, all-inclusive resort or cruise to help your new families do some solid bonding.

 6. They're a Once-in-a-Lifetime Reunion Opportunity